steveklabnik/jujutsu-tutorial/src/advanced/simultaneous-edits.md

 Working copy  (@) now at: yxxppztp 3d123151 (empty) have galactus query eks with time range Parent commit (@-)      : opwqpunl 1a66beb1 (empty) display the birthday date on the settings page
 > jj git push -c @
-Creating branch push-yxxppztpoyqq for revision @ Branch changes to push to origin:
+Creating bookmark push-yxxppztpoyqq for revision yxxppztpoyqq Changes to push to origin:
-  Add branch push-yxxppztpoyqq to 3d1231518dbf
+  bookmark: push-yxxppztpoyqq [add to 3d1231518dbf]
 > jj log
 @  yxxppztp steve@steveklabnik.com 2024-03-17 14:18:00 push-yxxppztpoyqq 3d123151
 │  (empty) have galactus query eks with time range